 Protected Research Time

 A minimum of 60% protected time must be guaranteed by each MTPCI scholar’s department.
 Surgeons may only be allowed 50% protected research time.

 Participation in the Clinical Research Training Center (CRTC) MTPCI may count toward the requirements of the NIH Loan Repayment Program (LRP).

 MTPCI scholars have access to the Clinical Research Training Center.
 The CRTC provides computer labs, break-out rooms, a classroom, poster printing, and administrative office suites.

-Continuation in the Postdoctoral Mentored Training Program in Clinical Investigation (MTPCI) is determined yearly based upon satisfactory research progress, professional effort, academic grades, attendance and participation in CRTC events.
+Continuation in the Mentored Training Program in Clinical Investigation (MTPCI) is determined yearly based upon satisfactory research progress, professional effort, academic grades, attendance and participation in CRTC events.

 Unless other terms have been negotiated prior to matriculation into the program, Postdoctoral MTPCI Scholars are expected to devote 60% of their full-time professional effort to the training and clinical research activities related to the program.
 The remaining effort may be devoted to other clinical or academic pursuits consistent with the award.